littleadam/optiontrading/README.md

 it finds the probability of success for the given set of trades and cumulative Stoploss

-upcoming enhancements: OI analysis and trend prediction
+upcoming enhancements: OI analysis and trend prediction using AI